Interested in eating fresh food on your next thru hike?

 1. Purchase a Sprout Medium

-Look for a system that provides excellent air circulation and drainage (critical for keeping sprouts moist, but preventing mold).
+Look for a system that provides excellent air circulation and drainage, which is critical for keeping sprouts moist, but preventing mold.
 It should allow for light to pass through, be durable, and lightweight.
 Ideally you want something you can hang from your pack, so it gets exposure to light, and can drip water freely.
-Plus you don’t want to have to dig through all your gear to tend to your garden.
+If you use a container rather than a bag, keep it handy.
+You don’t want to have to dig through all your gear to tend to your garden.

 A hemp bag is the best performer for hiking.
 Outdoor Herbivore's hemp bag is made of tightly woven hemp, allowing the smallest seeds to be sprouted.

 Why Hemp?
 Hemp fabric is naturally anti-bacterial and anti-fungal, and can withstand harsh conditions for long periods of time.
 Hemp is considered one of the most sustainable plants on earth because it can grow very quickly with little water, and requires no pesticides or herbicides.
-The plant is naturally insect resistant and can be planted densely in low light conditions, reducing the chance for weeds to grow.
+The plant is naturally insect resistant and can be planted densely in low light conditions.
 So, you can feel good while you out admiring our beautiful earth, knowing you supported this amazing plant.

 2. Obtain the Seeds

 Get high quality, organic seed intended for sprouting or human consumption.
 This ensures you are getting the plant you intend to sprout, is non-genetically-modified, and is untreated.